Are Nike Dunks Good for Lifting? A Comprehensive Analysis

 Converse shoes are a classic choice for lifting and for good reason.

-They have a flat sole that provides excellent stability, and they’re made from durable materials that can withstand the rigors of lifting.
+They have a flat sole that provides excellent stability, and they’re made from durable materials that can withstand the rigours of lifting.

 Feiyue Trainers